 You can either camp here or return to Chisos Basin for the night before returning to Midland/Odessa or heading to Marathon, Terlingua, or any other quirky far-west Texas destination.
 Find a gorgeous camping spot in Terlingua on private land at Coyote Crossing across from Willow Mountain.

 See Related: Cheapest Shopping Destinations in the World

 A nature preserve in southwest Utah, Zion National Park is world-famous for its soaring red rock formations, walls, and narrow slot canyons that look like the landscape of an alien planet.

 Most of the trails are open for you to experience winter here.
-Some spots get little sun so ice might accumulate there.
+Some spots get a little sun, so ice might accumulate there.
 Exercise caution on these parts.

-In the winter, the air is crisp and fresh and the scenery is gorgeous.
-No winter blues in this hiking country.
+The air is crisp and fresh in the winter, and the scenery is gorgeous—no winter blues in this hiking country.
 You can drive your car directly to the trailhead and park!
 Immediately!
 A real winter miracle!
 Huzzah!